 - Status changed from Closed to Re-opened

-- Assignee changed from Daniel Pittman to Chris Price
+- Assignee changed from Anonymous to Chris Price

 The original fix for this has been reverted from 2.7.x because it depended on a commit that changed the behavior of puppet agent lockfiles.
 This could possibly be re-implemented w/o that commit, need feedback on whether or not that is something we want to try to squeeze into 2.7.12.